 - Sanctions for employees may include, but are not limited to, a disciplinary warning to be added to the employee’s permanent file, performance management improvement process, required counseling, probation, additional training, suspension with or without pay, loss of annual pay increase, loss of oversight or supervisory responsibility, demotion, dismissal, and other context appropriate sanctions.

 - Sanctions for students may include, but are not limited to, a reprimand, disciplinary warning to be added to the student’s permanent file, educational sanctions, required counseling, limitations in activities, probation, suspension, dismissal, revocation of diploma, student organizational sanctions, and other context appropriate sanctions.

 The parties will have the right to appeal within five (5) business days of receiving the findings and sanctions or the report’s dismissal.
 If the appeal is not timely or substantively eligible, the original findings and sanctions will stand, and the decision will be final.
 If the appeal has standing, the documentation will be forwarded for consideration.
 The party requesting the appeal must show error as the original findings and sanctions are presumed to have been decided reasonably and appropriately.
 The only grounds for appeal are:

-- To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original findings or sanctions.
+- To consider new evidence, unavailable during the original hearing or investigation, which could substantially impact the decision in the matter.
 A summary of this new evidence and its potential impact must be included.